What to do in and around Savusavu

 Visit the local villages where the traditions of the meke dance are kept vibrantly alive, and you will be swept into the exuberant rhythms of the Cakaudrove ways.
 (Book through your resort).

 A trip to Natewa Bay, either through your resort or by finding a local guide in the nearby villages, will get you up close with the local pod of dolphins.
 Spinner and bottle-nose are both common.
-In the unlikely event that you are unable to find them, the bay still offers great diving and snorkelling spots to make the trip worthwhile.
+In the unlikely event that you are unable to find them, the bay still offers great diving and snorkeling spots to make the trip worthwhile.
+Ocean Ventures Fiji (see below) features some Natewa Bay diving tours.

 Take a trip to the Tunaloa peninsula to see the rare silktail, a small bird found only in this area and certain parts of Taveuni.
 Whilst there, you may see the Orange dove, which is more widely distributed and a spectacular sight.